DFabric/apps-static/README.md

 The sources of the build are all available in the `source` directory.

-Each program/library have its `pkg.yml` description file that:
+Each program/library have its own `pkg.yml` description file that have:
-- source depencies (already builded with this tool)
+- the source dependencies (already builded with this tool)
-- Alpine Linux depencies
+- the Alpine Linux dependencies
-- how to get the latest version of it (regex + url)
+- the latest version of it (regex + url)

 The `build.sh` list the commands to build the package